apache/beam/website/www/site/content/en/documentation/io/built-in.md

 # In-Progress I/O Transforms

 This table contains I/O transforms that are currently planned or in-progress.
-Status information can be found on the JIRA issue, or on the GitHub PR linked to by the JIRA issue (if there is one).
+Status information can be found on the GitHub Issue issue, or on the GitHub PR linked to by the GitHub Issue issue (if there is one).

 <table class="table table-bordered">
   <tr>
-    <th>Name</th><th>Language</th><th>JIRA</th>
+    <th>Name</th><th>Language</th><th>Issue or JIRA</th>
   </tr>
   <tr>
     <td>Apache DistributedLog</td><td>Java</td>